Updated August 11, 2022

-The divorce process itself – even if you are in total agreement on the major issues – can take some time, and there are several important considerations, including:
+The divorce process itself can take some time—even if you are in total agreement on the major issues—and there are several important considerations, including the following:

 Once you have proceeded through the entire divorce process and come to an agreement on every divorce issue, you will still need to appear before the court very briefly in order for your divorce to be finalized.
 In other words, if your divorce is truly uncontested, and you are motivated to work quickly, it is possible to obtain a 60-day divorce in Texas.

 Call a Killeen Family Law Attorney Today to Schedule a Consultation